-Death Shock is a 1981 British adult-themed short horror film.
-It was credited to Lindsay Honey – better known as adult movie director Ben Dover – although he has denied directing the film, claiming that Bill Wright – aka Frank Thring – actually wrote and directed it.
+Death Shock is a 1981 British short horror film.
+It was credited to Lindsay Honey – better known as Ben Dover – although he has denied directing the film, claiming that Bill Wright – aka Frank Thring – actually wrote and directed it.
 It was released on VHS in the UK by ADB Video Services.

-Death Shock was made by the same production team behind the Videx series of films that had been set up by Mike Freeman in 1979, taking advantage of the lack of regulation for video in the UK to shoot a series of ‘videograms’ that were extensively advertised in video magazines until his conviction in 1981.
+Death Shock was made by the same production team behind the Videx series of films that had been set up by Mike Freeman in 1979, taking advantage of the lack of regulation for video in the UK to shoot a series of ‘videograms’ that were extensively advertised in video magazines.
 Honey, who had worked as the company’s sales manager, took over and shot one more film – Rock ‘n’ Roll Ransom – before the company was dissolved.

-Foremost in the disappointments department are the sex scenes, which account for most of the slender 47-minute running time but are unimaginative and lamely staged.
-There doesn’t even appear to have been an attempt to push the boundaries of p*rn acceptability despite it being a ‘Hard Times Production’.
+Foremost in the disappointments department is the frolicking, which accounts for most of the slender 47-minute running time but is unimaginative and lamely staged.
+There doesn’t even appear to have been an attempt to push the boundaries of acceptability despite it being a ‘Hard Times Production’.

-Back in 1982, 8mm home product was still selling well – the semi-hardcore titles from companies such as Knave publisher Russell Gay’s Mistral being surprisingly worthwhile (e.g. Bloodlust) and even the British VHS releases of (trimmed) US hardcore product from outfits such as TCX were far more explicit and much more enticing a prospect than anything in Death Shock.
+Back in 1982, 8mm home product was still selling well – with titles from companies such as Knave publisher Russell Gay’s Mistral being surprisingly worthwhile (e.g. Bloodlust) and even the British VHS releases of (trimmed) US product from outfits such as TCX were far more explicit and much more enticing a prospect than anything in Death Shock.

-The dialogue delivery, particularly from the women, is amateurish and handicapped by that monotonous insincerity that Brit smut players seem to have worked into a fine art.
-Of the participants, only buxom Linzi Drew is recognisable or went on to do anything else of note; long-time partner of Perry, Drew became editor of Penthouse magazine for a period and appeared in cameo roles in “respectable” films An American Werewolf in London for John Landis (in the authentically awful See You Next Tuesday spoof of a British skin flick sequence) and The Lair of the White Worm for Ken Russell.
+The dialogue delivery, particularly from the women, is amateurish and handicapped by that monotonous insincerity that Britsmut players seem to have worked into a fine art.
+Of the participants, only buxom Linzi Drew is recognisable or went on to do anything else of note; long-time partner of Perry, Drew appeared in cameo roles in “respectable” films An American Werewolf in London for John Landis (in the authentically awful See You Next Wednesday spoof sequence) and The Lair of the White Worm for Ken Russell.

-With precious little in the way of gore or chills to appeal to horror movie aficionados, nor anything near sufficient in the way of naughtiness to satiate the bulk buyers of Kleenex, Death Shock was pretty feckless upon its original release and is pretty feckless still.
+With precious little in the way of gore or chills to appeal to horror movie aficionados, nor anything near sufficient in the way of naughtiness, Death Shock is pretty feckless.
 Yet, in an unpredictable twist of irony, those intervening years have lacquered it with a curious naive charm.
 As a quaint remnant of those early days of the infiltration of Brit-shot smutties into living rooms across the nation, it’s totally priceless.
 In fact, with hindsight one might even take a moment to lament that Death Shock II never materialised beyond the tacky Letraset promise on the closing titles!

 Never likely to be deemed deserving of an official digital release, the DVD-R of Death Shock that circulates should be snapped up without hesitation, if only for its retro or curiosity appeal.
 Lifted from a fairly healthy VHS source, it even includes the bonus ten minutes of bloopers, ‘It’ll Be Alright on the Bed’ (which prove, if nothing else, they had fun making it) and a trailer for folk horror classic The Blood on Satan’s Claw (1970) that bolstered up the original UK tape release.